Library & Tools

 SARS Traveller Declaration

 SARS has introduced and is rolling out an online Traveller Declaration system at airports and border points across South Africa.
-You can download a quick and useful step-by-step infographic here
+You can download a quick, step-by-step infographic here

 They also have a very helpful website which provides details on: